pyodide/pyodide/docs/development/new-packages.md

 This will mount the current working directory as `/src` within the container so if you build the package within the container the files created will persist in the directory after you exit the container.
-For local testing purposes, make sure to forward a port by setting the environment variable PYODIDE_SYSTEM_PORT or starting docker with `./run_docker -p <port>`.

 You should install `pyodide-build`: